This blog may contain affiliate links. Read our disclosure policy for more info.

 The city is located on Ruta Nacional 7, which is the major road that takes you all the way from Buenos Aires to Santiago, Chile.
 This makes Mendoza quite accessible to travelers, something that I was grateful for as we looked for the best ways to get to this pillar of wine country.

 If you’re headed here by rental car, Mendoza itself is about a 12-hour drive from Buenos Aires and a 6-hour drive from Santiago.
-Mendoza also has an airport, so you can catch direct flights from Buenos Aires or Santiago, which will really cut down on your travel time.
+Mendoza also has an airport, so you can catch direct flights on a trip from Buenos Aires or Santiago, which will really cut down on your travel time.
+Make sure to check out our guide on renting a car in Argentina before you leave!

 There are so many great ways to get to know Mendoza, and I am grateful to have experienced the hospitality here.
 You’ll meet people from all over the world and hopefully get to share a drink and trade travel stories!